-How this is a too conservative portfolio I am unsure, as it is 75% in equities and 25% in bonds.
+I am unsure how this is a too conservative portfolio, as it is 75% in equities and 25% in bonds.
 I suppose for folks like Michael James this is Conservative (MJ on Money has specific views on bonds and equities for investments), but for me, it seems fairly aggressive, in that you are 75% in equities, and there are no GICs or Money Markets in this model at all.

 Another way to morph this was that if you wanted a more aggressive Sleepy Portfolio you could go:

 International ETF 25%

 But I would really only use that kind of model in a non-tax sheltered portfolio so that your “income” from the portfolio would be dividend-based and thus taxed at a lower rate.